Capital Asset Pricing Model (CAPM): Definition & Meaning

 As with most stock market predictors, the capital asset pricing model is not perfect.
 Several of its assumptions haven’t been shown to not hold in reality.
 The modern-day financial theory relies on many systematic assumptions.
 The first is that securities markets are highly efficient and competitive.
 This assumption further signifies that investors assume that any relevant information about a company is distributed and absorbed equally and quickly by everybody.

-The second assumption is that markets are primarily made up of risk-averse and rational investors who operate with the goal of maximizing satisfaction from the returns on their investments.
+The second assumption is that markets are primarily made up of risk-averse and rational investors who operate with the goal of maximising satisfaction from the returns on their investments.
 Both these assumptions are inaccurate.
 Markets can be slow to catch on to company announcements and changes in corporate structure that affect stocks.
 Markets can also be populated with sentiment-oriented investors which is often seen during periods of volatility.

 A third assumption is that a stock’s risk can be measured solely by its volatility in price.
 However, any price movements that go in either direction are not evenly risky.
 In fact, both the risks and returns on a stock are not equally distributed.
-Yet, despite these criticisms regarding assumptions, the CAPM model is still widely utilized as it is simple and helps easily comparing one’s investment alternatives.
+Yet, despite these criticisms regarding assumptions, the CAPM model is still widely utilised as it is simple and helps easily comparing one’s investment alternatives.

 Learn Free Stock Market Course Online at Smart Money with Angel One.